 Expenses It is our goal to make an education at Saint Paul financially possible for everyone.
-Through various scholarships and endowments, families can be assisted as they demonstrate need through our FACTS Grant & Aid assessments.
+Through various scholarships and endowments, families can be assisted as they demonstrate need through our TADS Grant & Aid assessments.

 Spiritual life Saint Paul welcomes students of all faiths and denominations who understand the school's character and expectations.
 All students are expected to attend chapel and church and to conduct themselves in accordance with school standards.

 Teachers All teachers are committed to continued learning and most already have Master's degrees.
 Instructors are willing to help students outside of classes and are normally available with office hours after the school day.